senzhaocode/FuSViz/README.md

 4. Install software library [libpng](https://libpng.sourceforge.io) - a dependency of R package [png](https://cran.r-project.org/web/packages/png/index.html)

-    * For Debian or Ubuntu, `sudo apt-get install libpng-dev`
-    * For Fedora, CentOS or RHEL, `sudo yum install libpng-devel`
+    * For Debian or Ubuntu, `sudo apt-get install libpng-dev`; For Fedora, CentOS or RHEL, `sudo yum install libpng-devel`
     * If root privillege is not available, users have to download [source code](https://libpng.sourceforge.io) and install at $HOME directory.
 For example,

             ./Configure --prefix=/libpng_path